Nicolet College

 Imminent danger is a situation where the person:

-• Appears determined, states a clear intention, and has the means to do harm (such as having a weapon or saying they are going to run their car into a tree).
+• Appears determined, states a clear intention, and has the means to do harm (such as having a weapon or saying they are going to run their car into a tree and they are in the car).

 • Appears ready to attempt suicide either immediately or in the near future.